uptimeDBA/cockroach-vb-single/cockroach-vb-single/cockroach-vb-single_vm_install_and_configure.md

 The `Create_VM` script that was download as part of the host machine setup contains all the instructions to create your virtual machine.
 There are a couple of things you may need to edit within the script before it's executed.

+If you didn't change the location of the default machine folder when you installed VirtualBox and you are happy with the default memory and CPU configuration of the virtual machine, you can skip straight to the [Execute the Create_VM Script](#Execute-the-Create_VM-Script) section.

 {{site.data.alerts.important}}
 The "Create_VM" script you will need is either the "Create_VM.bat" script if you have a Windows host, or "Create_VM.bash" if you have a Mac or Linux host.
 {{site.data.alerts.end}}

 {{site.data.alerts.tip}}
-You can quickly open a command prompt in the desired directory by holding down shift key and right-clicking the folder name in the Windows File Manager, then choose "Open command window here".
+On Windows, you can quickly open a command prompt in the desired directory by holding down shift key and right-clicking the folder name in the Windows File Manager, then choose "Open command window here".
 {{site.data.alerts.end}}